ThreatDataScience/blast3r/readme.txt

 To look up all torrents on Strike with that query and fetch peer information from them:
     java -jar blast3r.jar --peers xubuntu14.04

-Examples:
+Example:
 	 java -jar blast3r.jar -q "xubuntu 14.04" --peers --proxy --proxy-ip localhost --proxy-port 1080

-Would search for torrent with the query "xubuntu 14.04", and using the socks proxy provided, download the required torrent information, download the torrent file if possible, and them discover as many peers as possible via ttorrent and nmap (user defined minimum an timeout).(NOTE: nmap and ttorrent traffic isn't routed through the proxy, so don't use --peers)
+Would search for torrent with the query "xubuntu 14.04", and using the socks proxy provided, download the required torrent information, download the torrent file if possible, and then discover as many peers as possible via ttorrent and nmap (user defined minimum and timeout).
+(NOTE: nmap and ttorrent traffic isn't routed through the proxy, so don't use --peers)

 Usage:
 	 java -jar blast3r.jar [OPTIONS]